 With one hand he clumsily turned the pages until he reached the last, where his eyes froze on the final words: Minui fines vitae justo in aeternum.
 Those had been the final words spoken by the Great Sampson.
 The fatal incantation.
 The final words.

 He mouthed a few of the dangerous words inaudibly, a shiver crawling up his back, then stopped.

 A very loud knock on his bedroom door.

 “What are you doing” demanded his mother.
 “I called you for dinner five minutes ago!”

 “Just a second.”

 “I’m running out of patience–you come out of there now!”
-His mother burst into the room.
-“What on earth have you been doing?”
+His mother opened his door.
+“What on Earth have you been doing?”

 “Nothing.”
 He turned and quickly placed the mouse in a drawer by his bed.

 “Well, come on.
 You know how your father doesn’t like to be kept waiting.”